← Return to Application

 Internal Comparison

 Calculations are performed privately within the system.
 Ranges are never shared between parties.
-In a DEADLOCK state, no information (including the direction of the gap) is revealed.
+In a non-aligned state, no information (including the direction of the gap) is revealed.

 Anti-Fishing Constraint

-By locking the flexibility spread (σ) globally for the deal, a Responder cannot use a disproportionately large range to "fish" for the Initiator's budget.
+By locking the calibration flexibility (σ) globally, a Responder cannot use a disproportionately large range to "fish" for the Initiator's target.

 Equitable Surplus Extraction

 The use of overlap midpoints removes the first-mover disadvantage.
-Neither party can "win" the negotiation through aggressive anchoring; the protocol extracts the shared surplus equally.
+Neither party can "win" the calibration through aggressive anchoring; the protocol extracts the shared surplus equally.

 4. Reference Implementation

-The complete, open-source implementation of the BAP engine and this application is available on GitHub.
+The complete, open-source implementation of the calibration engine and this application is available on GitHub.

 View Source on GitHub